hoangduytran/blender-manual/manual/editors/graph_editor/introduction.rst

 Normalize
    Normalize curves so the maximum or minimum point equals 1.0 or -1.0.
+   When enabled, the view scales to fit the normalized curves and the outer range is darkened.

+   If a preview range is defined, keyframes within the range are normalized, while the rest is scaled proportionally.

    Auto
       Automatically recalculate curve normalization on every curve edit.